Social Security Information

 F-1 students who apply for an SSN on the basis of on-campus employment will also have to present a letter from a Designated School Official (2nd letter) stating that the student is authorized to engage in on-campus employment.
 The F-1 student needs to upload the 1st letter into the Status Letter Request in the ISD Portal to request the 2nd letter.

-Pick up the original DSO letter and new I-20 from the Office of International Admissions and Programs in Bayou Building, Suite 2123.
+Pick up the original DSO letter and new I-20 from the Office of International Admissions & Student Services in Bayou Building, Suite 2123.

 Bring your 1st and 2nd letter along with your passport, I-94 card, and I-20 to the Social Security Administration Office to apply for a Social Security Number.